 This GPS will work whether or not you have cell service as long as you have a clear view of the sky, the denser the forest you are in the worse the GPS signal may become so take note of this when in the deeper forests where your sky is.

-The GPS though useful is limited in what it can provide, you need to download any maps you need prior to utilizing GPS otherwise it will just place you as a directional arrow on a blank canvas which won’t help you.
+The GPS though useful is limited in what it can provide; you need to download any maps you need before utilizing GPS otherwise, it will just place you as a directional arrow on a blank canvas which won’t help you.

 What Apps Work Best for Backpacking

-The apps range in functionality such as providing turn-by-turn navigation or just giving you general directions along with the ability to zoom out and see nearby areas of interest if needed.
+The apps range in functionality, such as providing turn-by-turn navigation or giving you general directions along with the ability to zoom out and see nearby areas of interest if needed.

-Formerly known as GutHooks, the best trail app out there for thru-hiking Farout is continuing to improve and expand its offerings always working to add new trails based on user requests.
+Formerly known as GutHooks, the best trail app out there for thru-hiking, FarOut is continuing to improve and expand its offerings, always working on adding new trails based on user requests.

-If you use a phone for everything along with constant GPS use then your battery life will suffer greatly and your phone may die out on you much faster than expected.
+If you use a phone for everything along with constant GPS use, your battery life will suffer greatly, and your phone may die out on you much faster than expected.

-Be conscious of what apps you’re using, how long they are running for, and whether or not those apps need to be left open in the background as well so pay attention to all these little details when utilizing a smartphone as your GPS device.
+Be conscious of what apps you’re using, how long they are running, and whether or not those apps need to be left open in the background as well, so pay attention to all these little details when utilizing a smartphone as your GPS device.

 Emergency Use (SOS)

-This leaves hikers in precarious positions at times and is one of the primary reasons people choose dedicated devices such as Garmin InReach Mini, BivyStick, or Zoleo instead of deciding to rely only on their smartphones.
+This leaves hikers in precarious positions at times and is one of the primary reasons people choose dedicated devices such as Garmin InReach Mini, BivyStick, or what I use in the Zoleo instead of relying only on their smartphones.

-While we aren’t saying that using your smartphone as your main navigation tool is a bad decision by any means, just be sure you are well-informed about its limitations before heading out onto the trail.
+While we aren’t saying that using your smartphone as your main navigation tool is a bad decision, just be sure you are well informed about its limitations before heading out onto the trail.